couchand/case-studies-in-simple-design/simple-design.md

 ### Dimensions of Simplicity

-- The interface (for users)
-- The implementation (for developers)
+- Interface vs. implementation
+- How to measure simplicity?
 - Others?

 Note:
+- interface vs. implementation
   - sometimes seen at odds, e.g. if interface too:
     - opaque - just hides the complexity
     - porous - exposes the complexity
   - too much responsibility on one group or the other
   - local/global maxima
+- measurement:
+  - files/classes/methods/lines
+  - cyclomatic complexity
+  - conceptual weight?